 Early this month, a major overhaul began on the porte-cochère that covers the valet drive at the Grand Californian.
-Not only is the wood being refurbished and some replaced, but the overhang is being expanded with more coverage and decorative detailing.
+Not only is the wood being refurbished and some replaced, but the overhang looks to be expanded with more coverage and decorative detailing.

 This construction does affect your arrival to the hotel by vehicle, and can add a little more time to get to the temporary valet area, and then walking time to the lobby.
 Make sure to plan accordingly.

-A few months ago we reported about a new pedestrian gate being added to the Grand Californian for secured hotel key access to the hotel from Disneyland Drive.
+A new pedestrian gate being added to the Grand Californian for secured hotel key access to the hotel from Disneyland Drive.
 The gate has since been installed, but remains propped open all the time.
-They are still utilizing the Security Cast Member to check Gand Californian hotel-specific key access from Disneyland Drive, rather than the proxy gate for now.
+They are still utilizing the Security Cast Member to check Gand Californian hotel-specific key access from Disneyland Drive, rather than the key gate for now.

 At the Disneyland Hotel, work has started early on the renovation and refurbishment of Tangaroa Terrace and Trader Sam’s, starting with the outdoor dining fireplace area.